 Ever since Goa was liberated on the 19th of December in 1961, the state has been the recipient of extraordinary exposure from the nation as well as the rest of the world.
 In spite of all the fame and recognition there has been a lot of misconception going around about this utopia, so much so that the media has been glaring at Goa for all the wrong reasons.
 Tourists from all over are drawn to the state for its timeless beaches and verdurous cornucopia of atmosphere.

-Being one of the fastest growing states, Goa has a GDP of nearly INR 58,667 per capita which when compared to the rest of the country is two and a half times more.
+Being one of the fastest growing states in the nation it has a GDP of nearly INR 58,667 per capita which when compared to the rest of the country is two and a half times more.
 The state also caters internationally, having people from all over the world coming to the state, many for a vacation and even more for an exotic destination wedding.
 And this may seem to be the visitors are the main driving force behind the economy but it is actually built with the blood and sweat of backbreaking residents who rely on the visitors for the growth of the economy, their economy.

 Ref: Seasonal Weddings